AdaCore/spark2014/docs/lrm/source/subprograms.rst

      with Global  => G,
           Depends => (F'Result => (G, X),
                       null     => Y);
-   -- Depends aspects are only needed for special cases like here where the -- parameter Y has no discernible effect on the result of the function.
+   -- Depends aspects on functions are only needed for special cases like here where the -- parameter Y has no discernible effect on the result of the function.

 .. _class-wide-global-and-depends-aspects: